 Coaches and team officials, as well as spectators, are subject to the jurisdiction on the Appeals and Discipline Committee in a manner similar to the manner in which players are.

-Any player (other than a team captain attempting to restore order or prevent disorder) who does not have the referee's permission to be on the field and who runs on the field during or immediately before or after a disturbance will be suspended from all ASL play for one year.
-Any player who, under the circumstances outlined above, carries a weapon onto the field will be suspended permanently from all ASL play.
+Any player (other than a team captain attempting to restore order or prevent disorder) who does not have the referee's permission to be on the field and who runs on the field during or immediately before or after a disturbance will be suspended from all FUSAAL play for one year.
+Any player who, under the circumstances outlined above, carries a weapon onto the field will be suspended permanently from all FUSAAL play.

 Point System, Fines and Suspension